 Respondent incentives have been shown to be effective for improving response rates without affecting the respondent's performance.
 As a result, the use of incentives can potentially reduce bias in the estimates.
 As such, countries were permitted to offer modest incentives to obtain respondent cooperation, such as a monetary or nonmonetary incentive (e.g., pen, notepad, candy, mug, voucher, gift certificate).
 A variety of incentives were offered across the participating countries with the exception of two countries: Australia and Canada have rules preventing the use of incentives in government surveys.
-Table 6-8 contains the type of incentives used during the Main Study data collection in PIAAC.
+Section 10.6.6 provides details about the type of incentives used during the Main Study data collection in PIAAC.